 Whether you have been to Ireland many times or you plan to make your first trip, it’s important to know how best to negotiate Ireland’s roads.
 To ensure a safe and enjoyable trip, we have put together a handy guide to driving in Ireland.
 Please note, the authority on driving in Ireland is the Road Safety Authority (RSA), please refer to them for full information & safety guidelines.

-I will tell you this because it might help, even though I know that I will get stick for it in the office!
-When I was learning to drive here in Ireland, I would say to myself ‘left is the best for driving’ every time I got into the car, as I was petrified that I would drive on the wrong side of the road.
+When I was learning to drive here in Ireland, I would say to myself ‘left is the best’ every time I got into the car, as I was petrified that I would drive on the wrong side of the road.
 So remember my silly rhyme while you are in Ireland to remember that we drive on the left!

 Ireland is known for its spectacular scenery, its wild Atlantic Ocean views and majestic mountain passes.
 Ireland is not known however for its great directional signage!
-Some roads have many, more have too many (image) others have a few signs to tell you where to go and then some roads simply don’t have anything!
-This is something we complain about frequently and improvements have been made, but we have a long way to go before we are up to the standards of the rest of Europe.
-There isn’t anything you or I can do about that now, so the best thing to do, is prepare yourself!
+Some roads are aptly signposted, more have too many signs that you can’t read them all and some roads simply don’t have anything!
+This is something we complain about frequently and improvements have been made in the last number of years.
+The best thing to do is to prepare yourself:

 Buy a good road-map; the bookshops at the airport usually have up-to-date maps.
 Check the publication date and buy the one that was printed most recently.

-We know roundabouts are scarce in the United States & Canada but in Ireland prepare to encounter quite a few!
+We know roundabouts are relatively scarce in some countries, but in Ireland prepare to encounter quite a few!
 Don’t be scared though, roundabouts are generally harmless and easy to navigate once you are familiar with them.